Pierre-Thibault/memberCardGenerator/README.md

 ### CSV member list

 Create a CVS file for the member list receiving cards.
-They are three column:
+There are four columns with no header line:

 * Name of the member
 * Member email
 * Member type: 0 regular, 1 life time
+* Member number

 ## Preparing the project